uncbiag/shapmagn/README.md

 ```

 ## Demo
-For now, we provide two demos: registration between a lung pair and a registration from sphere to cube.
+For now, we provide two demos: a registration between a lung pair and a registration from sphere to cube.
 ```
 cd shapmagn/shapmagn/demos/data
 gdown https://drive.google.com/uc?id=19YG-je_7QfKd-Z8Rhg4R0nL6hVIpEco6